quadricsoftware/alike/README.md

 Project for Alike Backup, a BDR solution for XenServer, XCP-ng, and Hyper-V virtualization platforms.
 Download the prebuilt platform with the Docker

 ## Prebuilt Docker Images
+Please use the docker-compose example file to set up your container quickly and easily.
+There are two main images to choose from:

 Public Preview: quadricsoftware/alike-v7:preview

 Latest Stable: quadricsoftware/alike-v7:9631b